 Our medical device engineering methodologies are optimized to keep expenses low and design times down.
 We know how to minimize the total duration of the project to maximize your return on investment – all while keeping your bottom-line costs at a minimum.
 Plus, our reverse engineering service allows our clients to quickly create prototypes and utilize prior work to generate all the necessary documentation required for regulatory approval – all without compromising quality.

 Working with Sterling also allows you to design your device under Sterling’s quality system.
 Sterling is ISO 13485 registered and its quality systems and practices are compliant with standards IEC 62304, ISO 14971, 93/42/EEC, and IEC 60601.
 Therefore Sterling’s ISO certifications allow its start-up and established medical device customers to streamline their auditing process and speed up regulatory approvals since Sterling meets these standards throughout the whole medical device engineering process.

 If you’re looking to market your medical device then you need to pay attention to ISO 14971 and IEC 62304.
 Otherwise, you may wind up having to redesign your whole product, resulting in slower time to market and unforeseen increased costs.

-ISO 14971 and IEC 62304 are internationally recognized standards essential to your development and risk management processes.
+ISO 14971 and IEC 62304 are internationally recognized standards essential to your medical device engineering and risk management processes.
 In the U.S., the FDA recognizes both standards, and conformity to both standards “will reduce the amount of documentation that you need to submit and may allow FDA to reduce review time”.
 In Europe, the harmonized versions of EN ISO 14971 and EN ISO 62304 are viewed as “state of the art” and conformity to both is required.
 In other words, these two standards are tightly linked together and understanding them is necessary for a rigorous risk management process and regulatory compliance.